TART: An Open-Source Tool-Augmented Framework for Explainable Table-based Reasoning: Introduction

 \section{Introduction}

 Tabular data is prevalent across multiple fields such as scientific research, financial reporting, and healthcare records~\cite{DBLP:conf/ijcai/0001CHZZZLHZ22}.
 Manual handling of such data can be both routine and error-prone, or may require specialized skills, highlighting the need for automated table reasoning to improve efficiency~\cite{DBLP:journals/tacl/Badaro0P23}.
-Typical table-based reasoning tasks include \textit{ table question answering (TQA)}, which extracts precise information from tables to answer given queries~\cite{DBLP:hybridqa,DBLP:tatqa,DBLP:journals/corr/abs-2104-00369}, and \textit{table-based fact verification (TFV)}, which verifies the correctness of statements by cross-referencing them with facts stored in tables~\cite{DBLP:conf/semeval/WangMDR21,lu2023scitab}.
+Typical table-based reasoning tasks include \textit{ table question answering} (TQA), which extracts precise information from tables to answer given queries~\cite{DBLP:hybridqa,DBLP:tatqa,DBLP:journals/corr/abs-2104-00369} and \textit{table-based fact verification} (TFV), which verifies the correctness of statements by cross-referencing them with facts stored in tables~\cite{DBLP:conf/semeval/WangMDR21,lu2023scitab}.

 Modern large language models (LLMs) such as GPT-4~\cite{DBLP:journals/corr/abs-2303-08774} have shown remarkable reasoning capabilities across a variety of tasks, spurring interest in their application to table-based tasks~\cite{ye2023large}.
 However, table-based reasoning presents unique challenges for LLMs, which are primarily trained on sequential text data~\cite{tablellama}, as illustrated by a real-world example in Figure~\ref{fig:example}. \textit{(1) Understanding and operating on table structure}: LLMs must adapt to the non-linear format of the tables, which demands unique reasoning skills such as recognizing headers, interpreting the roles of the rows and the columns, and precisely extracting information from relevant table cells. \textit{(2) Precise numerical reasoning:} Tables often contain quantitative information that requires precise calculations and comparisons.
-LLMs must perform operations such as summation, averaging, or trend analysis accurately, often over multiple cells or tables, which is a shift from their usual text-based reasoning tasks~\cite{DBLP:conf/acl/HerzigNMPE20,DBLP:conf/iclr/LiuCGZLCL22}. \textit{(3) Reasoning planning:} LLMs often need to plan several reasoning steps ahead, as shown in the example in Figure~\ref{fig:example}.
-This includes decomposing the original question, determining which table parts are relevant and anticipating intermediate calculations or data transformations.
+LLMs must perform operations such as summation, averaging, or trend analysis accurately, often over multiple cells or tables, which is a shift from their usual text-based reasoning tasks~\cite{DBLP:conf/acl/HerzigNMPE20,DBLP:conf/iclr/LiuCGZLCL22}. \textit{(3) Reasoning planning:} LLMs often need to plan several reasoning steps ahead.
+This includes decomposing the original question, determining relevant table parts, and anticipating intermediate calculations or data transformations.
+All three challenges manifest in Figure~\ref{fig:example}.

 Existing approaches that use LLMs for table-based reasoning can be broadly classified into two categories.
 One is \textit{chain-of-thought (CoT) reasoning}~\cite{DBLP:CoT}, in which the model is prompted to perform step-by-step reasoning over the input table flattened as a textual sequence~\cite{tablellama,tabcot,chen2023large,ye2023large}.
 Despite its flexibility, CoT often lacks precision in tabular operations and numerical reasoning, such as sorting, counting, and filtering~\cite{protrix}.
 The second approach, \textit{program-based reasoning (PoT)}~\cite{gao2023pal,chen2022program} prompts the model to generate SQL or Python code to enable precise reasoning~\cite{rethinkingtabular,reactable,chainoftable,protrix}.
 However, this method struggles with reasoning planning and its reasoning is less understandable to humans~\cite{reactable}.
 Therefore, there is potential value in integrating the advantages of program-based and textual reasoning, to achieve both high precision and explainability in table-based reasoning.